ttaubert/octoblog/source/_posts/2017-02-07-simple-cryptol-specifications.markdown

 Successfully verified @mul
 {% endcodeblock %}

-*Successfully verified @mul.* It lets us know that for all possible inputs `a` and `b`, and actually `*hi` and `*lo` too, our constant-time C/C++ implementation behaves as stated by the SAW verification script and our Cryptol specification.
+*Successfully verified @mul.* SAW tells us that for all possible inputs `a` and `b`, and actually `hi` and `lo` too, our constant-time C/C++ implementation behaves as stated by the SAW verification script and is thereby equivalent to our Cryptol specification.

 ## Next: Finding bugs and more LLVM commands

-In the next post I'm planning to write a little more Cryptol, talk about specifying constraints on LLVM arguments and return values, and will have an example that's a little closer to the real world.
+For the next post I'm planning to introduce and write more Cryptol, talk about specifying constraints on LLVM arguments and return values, and provide an example for finding bugs in a real-world codebase.

 And while you wait, why not try your hand at optimizing `mul` to use only three instead of four multiplications with the [Karatsuba algorithm](https://en.wikipedia.org/wiki/Karatsuba_algorithm)?
 You can reuse the above Cryptol specification to verify you got it right.